PaulCreusy/flight-mech/README.md

 This software includes a simple atmospheric model and a set of flight mechanics equations allowing to compute plane characteristics.

+**Please note that all equations and variables are defined in the international unit system.**

 The plane model allows to compute the following quantities:
 - max glide ratio
 - speed at specific angle of incidence and altitude